Frequently Asked Questions

 With hundreds of firebox brands and numerous factors such as venting, cleaning access, framing, and local building regulations, it is crucial to work directly with your firebox company or contractor.
 They can provide guidance on sizing and clearance requirements to ensure your mantel fits perfectly and meets safety standards in relation to the firebox.

 Share your measurements with your supplier or installer to customize the mantel perfectly.
-Consider local building codes, clearances (typically at least 12" from the top of the firebox to the bottom of the shelf), and consult a professional if needed.
+Consider local building codes, clearances, and consult a professional if needed.
 This measuring guide applies to marble, cast stone, and limestone fireplace surrounds.

 Each mantel comes with three matching inner panels.
 These are made from the same material and color as the mantel.
 Inner panels are cut on site to fit neatly around your firebox and come up to the mantel surround.